-The AgCareers.com Career Profiles were created, in conjunction with FFA's Ag Explorer, as a resource to increase learning and understanding around the great variety of opportunities in agriculture and food.
+The AgCareers.com Career Profiles were created as a resource to increase learning and understanding around the great variety of opportunities in agriculture and food.
 Read about job responsibilities, required education, potential employers, and more.
 Explore more than 250 different careers organized by pathway.